pauliwag/SYSC3110/README.md

 ***Welcome!***

-We hope you enjoy the 3rd iteration of our GUI-based Plants vs. Zombies game.
+We hope that you enjoy the 3rd iteration of our GUI-based Plants vs. Zombies game.

 Check out the user guide for getting started and learning how to play.